 MASS has always been an outspoken advocate for the role of architecture in addressing development issues.
 Its first project, the Butaro Hospital in Rwanda, began when MASS co-founders Michael Murphy and Alan Ricks met Partners in Health executive director Paul Farmer.
 Until that meeting, Farmer had not considered architects as necessary or relevant to development work.
 He invited the MASS team to Rwanda where they observed existing facilities, noting how poor design promoted rather than impeded disease transmission.
 Farmer commissioned MASS to design the hospital, and they consulted with local healthcare workers, Partners in Health, and the Harvard Medical School faculty to ensure that their design layout optimized patient and staff flow and implemented standard infection-control strategies.
 The resulting Butaro Hospital opened in 2011, and MASS continues to develop the site, adding a housing complex for doctors and a training center among other buildings.
 MASS has also consulted with the Rwandan government to improve current regulations for health care structures.

-In Haiti, MASS worked with the NGO GHESKIO to use the research it compiled during the Butaro project to rebuild a dedicated TB clinic that was destroyed in the 2010 earthquake as well as a Cholera Treatment Center in downtown Port au Prince.
-Cholera is spread through contaminated water, so the center included an innovative water treatment component, enabling healthcare workers to bring clean, potable water back out to the community.
+In Haiti, MASS worked with the NGO GHESKIO to use the research it compiled during the Butaro project to rebuild a dedicated TB clinic that was destroyed in the 2010 earthquake as well as a cholera treatment center in downtown Port au Prince.
+Cholera is spread through contaminated water, so the center included an innovative water treatment component, enabling healthcare workers to bring clean, potable water to the community.

 MASS Design uses a sustainable nonprofit business model.
 By fundraising to cover costs, MASS has found a way to provide services outside of a traditional design practice, such as job training and research, while also helping small NGOs to afford high-quality design.